khyerdev/tcobalt/README.md

 This process will also work on arch-based distros

-### Debian/Ubuntu
+### Ubuntu
-I will soon upload this to a ppa to make this process a bit easier
+Packaging to a PPA has literally no good documentation online, and the official Ubuntu website for it has LITERALLY NO TEXT ON IT (its undergoing maintenance).
+Debian docs and launchpad docks also suck.
+You are stuck with this process until I feel like requesting tcobalt to be added to the official Ubuntu repositories.
+I won't bother with debian because they release stable updates every 2 years.
-1. Download the pkg from the above prebuilt binaries
+1. Download the pkg from the above prebuilt binaries (or use cURL)
 2. Open a terminal and navigate to the directory containing the downloaded .deb file
 3. Run the following command (replacing the fields in the angle brackets as necessary)
    ```